Business Model Innovation

 About the Programme

-This programme is designed to help directors or owner-managers of Lancashire and Cumbrian SMEs, who employ more than three members of staff.
+This programme is designed to help directors or owner-managers of Lancashire & Cumbrian SMEs.
 The programme breaks business modelling down into three components: Creating, Delivering and Capturing Value.
 You will visit each of these components in turn and use a blend of theories, models and practical activities to support you to build resilience and flexibility into your business model.

 The three half-day sessions will enable you to: